 Cabernet Sauvignon, Malbec: can they grow in England?

 The main restriction to the varieties we can grow is down to the low growing season temperature.
-Other grape varieties, especially of black grapes such as Cabernet Sauvignon, Malbec, just won’t ripen here.
+Other grape varieties, especially black grapes such as Cabernet Sauvignon or Malbec, just won’t ripen here.
 We just don’t have sufficient warmth for colour to develop in the skins, nor for tannins to soften.
 The grapes would also just be too bitter and contain insufficient sugar to convert to alcohol during fermentation.

-Anyone who has ever had the misfortune to drink a glass of dry wine where the tannins are so grippy and harsh, making your tongue feel as though it had been grated and your top lip stick to your teeth, will know where I am coming from.
+Anyone who has ever had the misfortune of drinking a glass of dry wine where the tannins are so grippy and harsh, making your tongue feel as though it had been grated and your top lip stick to your teeth, will know where I am coming from.

 So choosing the right varieties allows vineyards in the UK to produce different types of wines, sparkling, still whites and still reds.
 We do have a long growing season to counteract some of the lack of warmth and this allows grapes to ripen slowly all the way through to harvest in September-October.

 With the turmoil going on around us at the moment and uncertainty around supplies of essential products (that most definitely includes wine), it is reassuring to know that many wineries including Stanlake Park are continuing to explore grape varieties able to produce outstanding wines in England.

 I shall be opening a bottle of Stanlake's Madeleine tonight and saying “Centurion, I salute you”.